evkapsal/Hackathon-Azure-BCDR/Hans-On-Lab Material.md

     ![Create Resource GRoup.](Pictures/RG_2.png "Resource Group")

 4. Select **Review + Create**.

 5. Select **Create**.
-It takes a few seconds to create a resource group
+It takes a few seconds to create a resource group.

 6. Select **Refresh** from the top menu to refresh the resource group list, and then select the newly created resource group to open it.
 Or select **Notification** (the bell icon) from the top, and then select **Go to resource group** to open the newly created resource group.

     ![Notification Create Resource Group](Pictures/RG_3.png "Go To Resource Group")